-The files that are part of the sequence must be located in the same directory, and have as their filenames a combination of the same characters for the name and the frame number for all the files in the sequence (for example MyAnimation01, MyAnimation02, MyAnimation03, etc.).
+The files that are part of the sequence must have as their filenames a combination of the same characters for the name and the frame number for all the files in the sequence (for example MyAnimation01, MyAnimation02, MyAnimation03, etc.).

-The first image of the sequence will be displayed in the Sequence tab view, as shown in Figure 309.
+The first image (thumbnail) of the sequence will be displayed in the Sequence tab view, as shown in Figure 296.

-Once an image is selected, it can be viewed in the Image View Pane (center).
+Once an image is selected, it is displayed in the FileView/Edit Area.